 I inspected the stamp book further.
 What is the story of the stamps?
 And the story of a riding jacket I had been given by my mother on Christmas Day, 1972, but had never worn?

-It’s the story of a woman’s place.To read more, log in above or click here to subscribe.
+It’s the story of a woman’s place.To read more, a subscription is required.
+Log in or click here to subscribe.